How To Prepare for Student Loan Payments

 1

-Make sure your contact information is up to date in your profile on your loan servicer’s website and in your StudentAid.gov profile.
-Wrong contact information could make you miss important updates about upcoming payments.
+Make sure your contact information is up to date in your profile on your loan servicer’s website and your StudentAid.gov account settings.
+Incorrect contact information could make you miss important updates about upcoming payments.

 2

-We offer a variety of repayment plans, including income-driven repayment (IDR) plans.
-An IDR plan calculates your payment based on how much money you make and your family size.
-Under an IDR plan, payments may be as low as $0 per month.
-Be sure to check out our newest IDR plan, the Saving on a Valuable Education (SAVE) Plan.
+An income-driven repayment (IDR) plan calculates your monthly payment amount based on how much money you make and your family size.
+Under an IDR plan, payments can be as low as $10 per month.
+Note that you might have limited access to certain repayment plans, depending on when your loan was first disbursed.

 3